sinhaapurva25/bigdata/README.md

 Hadoop: https://github.com/cdarlint/winutils/tree/master/hadoop-3.3.6/bin

 ## setps to run a Python file
-python Python-File-Name Arg1 Arg2
+python MyApp.py Arg1 Arg2

 ## setps to run a file that has spark submit
- spark-submit Python-File-Name
+spark-submit MyApp.py

 ## versions of Java, Python, ScALA AND PySpark: